saegl5/check_student_loans_ios/README.md

 Under Source Control, select Commit, and Push the changes.<p>

 Return to GitLab, and submit a new pull request.<br>
-For any issues, submit a new issue or discuss an existing one.<p>
+To report any issues, submit a new issue or discuss an existing one.<p>

 (For instructions on how to export a new video introduction, consult the README in [this directory](./Video/ "Click here to access the directory.").)